jrnold/afrobarometer-languages/notes.md

 # Multiple Languages

-In r2, r3, and r4 there are entries for multiple languages.
+In r2, r3, and r4 there are entries for multiple languages, e.g. Afrikaans and English, etc.
 These are often used only for the interview question.
 I assume that the first language is the one that is primarily used.

+# WALS Macrolanguage Matches

+A few WALS codes have macrolanguages as ISO codes.
+They are:

+- Luyia: luy
+- Nandi (Kalenjin)
+- Akan

+There were manually matched since often the Afrobarometer